 If the pain becomes chronic and persistent, do not wait long to see a back pain specialist.
 However, Combining multiple procedures – including the above conservative therapies – into a comprehensive pain management program can reduce pain and improve performance.
 Also, invasive treatment can make recovery easier:

 Nerve blocks and injections.
 Steroids – with or without anesthetics – can be injected to reduce back pain and inflammation in the joint, whether it is a spinal nerve root or a joint.

 Radiofrequency ablation.
-A carefully controlled needle that can transmit radio waves can be inserted to block pain signals using high-frequency current.
+A carefully controlled needle that can transmit radio waves can be inserted to block pain signals using high-frequency currents.
 This can relieve chronic back pain for nine months or more in carefully selected people.

 Spinal stimulants.
 Stimulating part of the spine can change the perception of pain in some people.
 A small series of electrodes – similar to most pacemakers – can be fitted to send soft electrical impulses into the spinal cord.
 These masks either transmit pain signals to keep them from reaching the brain.

 Minor invasive lumbar degeneration.
 This isolation procedure directly treats lumbar spinal stenosis caused by the growth of ligamentous tissue.
 It is done using a small incision that does not require general anesthesia and stitches.